Vl-Wouter/Redline/readme.md

 - [x] Album pages in client
   - [x] Overview + linked in event and user
   - [ ] Lightbox for image?
-- [ ] Add seeder for default data
-- [ ] Admin options to edit and delete data/users
+- [x] Admin options to edit and delete data/users
 - [ ] Reporting for users/albums/events
 - [x] Make sure layout is responsive
 - [ ] PWA optimizations